nemosminer/Claymores-Dual-Ethereum/Readme!!!.txt

 NOTE 1: if GPU throttles (overheated) or if you overclocked GPU, best "-dcri" value will be different.
 NOTE 2: speed peak can be rather short, so change "-dcri" value slowly, one-by-one.
 NOTE 3: best -dcri values for ETH-only mode and dual mode can be different.
+NOTE 4: you can use "x" key to select single GPU for -dcri value adjustment.
+NOTE 5: if you did not specify "-dcri" option in ETH-only ASM mode, miner will detect best -dcri values automatically, you can also press "z" key to do it.